wagtail/nextjs-loves-wagtail/README.md

 {% endblock %}
 ```

-We’ll explain `get_children` a bit later.
 Note the `pageurl` tag, which is similar to Django's `url` tag but takes a Wagtail Page object as an argument.

 From our public homepage <http://127.0.0.1:8000/>, click the Wagtail bird and then "Add a child page".